 - ASSISTANT PROFESSOR | Medicine, Clinical Immunology

-Dr. Minji Byun earned her B.S. at Pohang University of Science and Technology, South Korea, and PhD at Washington University in St. Louis.
-After postdoctoral training at Rockefeller University, she became a faculty member at Washington University in St. Louis.
+Dr. Minji Byun earned a B.S. from Pohang University of Science and Technology, South Korea, and holds a Ph.D. from Washington University in St. Louis.
+After completing postdoctoral training at Rockefeller University, she became a faculty member at Washington University in St. Louis.
 In 2017, she was recruited to the Icahn School of Medicine at Mount Sinai to join the Precision Immunology Institute.
-Her research interest is in defining genetic factors underlying susceptibility to rare immune disorders including primary immunodeficiency, autoimmune diseases, and autoinflammatory diseases.
+Her broad research interest is on the role of genetic variants in initiating and modulating immune-mediated diseases.

 Multi-Disciplinary Training AreasDevelopment, Regeneration, and Stem Cells [DRS], Genetics and Genomic Sciences [GGS], Immunology [IMM]

 PhD, Washington University in St. Louis

 Postdoc, The Rockefeller University

 Epigenetic modifier murations associated with clonal hematopoiesis

 Clonal expansion of blood cells carrying acquired mutations in epigenetic modifier genes, such as DNMT3A and TET2, is common in older adults.
 This phenomenon, referred to as age-related clonal hematopoiesis, is associated with increased risks of blood cancers and cardiovascular disease.
 Molecular mechanisms underlying these disease associations are poorly understood.
 Our group investigates the pathogenic mechanisms of DNMT3A and TET2 mutations, and their roles in promoting blood cancers and atherosclerosis.
 In particular, we are interested in understanding the impact of these mutations on DNA methylation and immune gene expression.
 We utilize primary immune cells from donors as well as human pluripotent stem cell-derived immune cells for this research.